mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 > Find which student ids are > 25 and < 100 in the sample_training.grades collection.

-In the *grades* collection, to find out whch student IDs are greater than 25 and less than 100, we could issue an *$and* query like this.
+In the *grades* collection, to find out which student IDs are greater than 25 and less than 100, we could issue an *$and* query like this.

 ```javascript
 {"$and": [{"student_id": {"$gt": 25}}, {"student_id": {"$lt": 100}}]}